 ENVIVA DEADLINE ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Enviva, Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
-01, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Enviva, Inc. (“Enviva” or the “Company”) (NYSE: EVA) in the United States District Court of Maryland on behalf of all persons and entities who purchased or otherwise acquired Enviva securities between February 21, 2019 and October 11, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Jan.
+01, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Enviva, Inc. ("Enviva" or the "Company") EVA in the United States District Court of Maryland on behalf of all persons and entities who purchased or otherwise acquired Enviva securities between February 21, 2019 and October 11, 2022, both dates inclusive (the "Class Period").
 Investors have until January 3, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.